mgerhold/chatbot2k/README.md

 - **Parentheses**: To group expressions and control the order of evaluation.
 - **Conversion to Number**: The prefix `$` operator converts a string to a number.
 The string must represent a number literal, possibly with a leading `+` or `-`.
 Applying the operator to a number has no effect.
 - **Conversion to String**: The prefix `#` operator converts a number to its string representation.
 Applying the operator to a string has no effect.
+- **Conversion to Boolean**: The prefix `?` operator converts a value to a boolean.
+For numbers, `0` is converted to `false`, all other numbers to `true`.
+For strings, only the literals `'true'` and `'false'` can be converted to their respective boolean values.
+Applying the operator to a boolean has no effect.
 - **Code Evaluation**: The prefix `!` operator evaluates a string as code and returns the result as a string.
 The evaluated source code must not contain any stores, or parameters.
 It cannot access any values from the surrounding script context.
 - **Function Calls**: Call builtin functions using the syntax `'function_name'(arg1, arg2, ...)`.
 See the Builtin Functions section below for available functions.